obonaventure/cnp3/book/transport/tcp.rst

   - the remote TCP port number
   - the current state of the TCP FSM
   - the `maximum segment size` (MSS)
-  - `snd.nxt` : the sequence number of the next byte in the byte stream (the first byte of a new data segment that you send use this sequence number)
+  - `snd.nxt` : the sequence number of the next byte in the byte stream (the first byte of a new data segment that you send uses this sequence number)
   - `snd.una` : the earliest sequence number that has been sent but has not yet been acknowledged
   - `snd.wnd` : the current size of the sending window (in bytes)
   - `rcv.nxt` : the sequence number of the next byte that is expected to be received from the remote host